Change Orders: Stop Leaving Money on the Table

 Site Conditions

-It's not unusual to encounter latent site conditions on a job site right after the demolition phase that changes the project's scope.
+It's not unusual to encounter latent site conditions on a job site right after the demolition phase, which changes the project's scope and the project timeline.
 That's when you and your team get a chance to "peek behind the curtains" and see what's been hiding underneath all the finished walls and floors.
-This is where you might find things you weren't expecting requiring extra work and where you could need to add additional time and additional compensation to the contract price.
+This is where you might find things you weren't expecting, requiring extra work, and where you could need to add additional contract time and additional compensation to the contract price.

-Site condition changes aren't limited to remodels but can also occur during the excavation phase of a new build, where issues like latent soil conditions such as buried fly ash requiring remediation before continuing with the build.
+Site condition change work isn't limited to remodels but can also occur during the excavation phase of a new build.
+Issues like latent soil conditions, such as buried fly ash, require remediation before continuing with the build.
 Something like this will extend the completion date and add additional cost to the original contract.

 Engineering or City Inspector Requests